uyjulian/ed8pkg2glb/README.md

 # ed8pkg2glb

-Converts model data and texture data contained in ED8 `.pkg` files to GLTF binary format.
+Converts model data and texture data contained in ED8 `.pkg` files to GLTF binary format and/or PNG binary format.

 ## Modding help and resources